 You have your current customer base, but when it comes to working with that other system, and designing that experience, you really have to understand potentially another audience's pain points with another system.

-Priya: There's quite a few things that we need to do.
-The first thing I would like to map is my first principle that I just stated, understanding the user needs.
-We basically do this through user discovery activities.
+The first thing I would map is the user needs and do this through user discovery activities.
 That's the beginning stage.
 It actually comes in handy when we want to empathize more with the user perspective, and understand how they use the two different systems.
 What I've incorporated into some of our integrations as well, as I'm building and leading the team, is user interviews.
 Honestly, nothing beats having a user interview and actually talking to those users, especially when building enterprise product integrations.

 It's important to keep a note that buyer personas could be different from the actual user persona.
 You need to account for both because buyers are generally more interested in cost, configuration, and onboarding vs an actual user that may be more interested in ease of use and how they'll get things done.
 What has benefited me when it comes to gathering data is shadowing users and experiencing a day in the life of a user.
 We'll look at how they go about performing tasks, the workarounds they perform each day, and what's their emotional state is as they go about doing all this.